School excursionSpecial Offer

 Students will learn about the role of muttonbirds in the cultural and spiritual life of the Gumbaynggirr People, the traditional custodians of this place.

-Together we’ll examine concepts of place, space, interconnection and sustainability to develop a rich understanding of this coastal haven.
+Students will discuss the impacts of visitors both human and non-human to the island and how these impacts are managed.
+Together well examine concepts of place, space, interconnection and sustainability to develop a rich understanding of this coastal haven.

 This excursion is designed to support the K-10 geography syllabus topic The Earth’s Environment.